-· Prohibition-in-principle of the entry of persons of North Korea nationality into Japan

-- Prohibition-in-principle of North Korea authority officials residing in Japan from re-entering Japan after visiting North Korea - · Request to all citizens in Japan to refrain from visiting North Korea - · Suspension-in-principle of Japanese government officials' visits to North Korea - Prohibition-in-principle of the landing of North Korea-flagged vessels' crew members, and prohibition-in-principle of foreign citizens residing in Japan for whom a sentence has become final and binding for a violation of the measures against North Korea from re-entering Japan after visiting North Korea - Prohibition of foreign experts on nuclear and missile technology residing in Japan from reentering Japan after visiting North Korea
+- · Prohibition of the entry of North Korean citizens into Japan - Prohibition of re-entry of North Korea authority officials and others residing in Japan with an aim to go to North Korea - · Request to all residents in Japan not to visit North Korea - · Suspension of Japanese government officials' visits to North Korea - Prohibition of the landing of North Korean flagg vessels' crew members and foreign crew members, and prohibition of the re-entry of foreign citizens residing in Japan, sentenced for the violation of Japan's measures against North Korea, with an aim to go to North Korea - Prohibition of re-entry of foreign experts of nuclear and missile technology residing in Japan with an aim to go to North Korea

-(4) Act on Prohibition of Entry of Specified Ships into Ports / Cargo Inspections Act
+(4) Act on Prohibition of Entry of Specified Ships into Ports / Act on Cargo Inspections

-Based on the Act on Special Measures concerning Prohibition of Entry of Specified Ships into Ports (Act No. 125 of 2004), Japan implements a measure to prohibit all North Korea-flagged vessels (including those for humanitarian purposes), all vessels that have called at a port in North Korea (including Japan-flagged vessels), and vessels sanctioned based on UNSCRs, etc. from entering into Japanese ports.
-Moreover, Japan prohibits chartered flights to and from North Korea, and denies permission to any aircraft suspected of carrying prohibited items to take off from, land in, or overfly the territory of Japan.
+Based on the Port entry prohibition Law (Act No. 125 of 2004), Japan implements a measure to prohibit all North Korean flag vessels (including those for humanitarian purposes), all vessels which have previously called at ports in North Korea (including Japan-flagged vessels), and vessels designated on UNSCRs, etc. from entering into Japanese ports.
+Moreover, Japan prohibits chartered flights to and from North Korea, and denies permission to any aircraft to take off from, land on, or overfly the territory of Japan if the aircraft is believed to contain items prohibited by UNSCRs.